Convenience Store Licence Obligation Guide

 4. Selling or supplying liquor (beer, wine (including cider) or ready-to-drink beverages) not purchased from the LCBO (considered illegal liquor); and

-5. Inspections to determine compliance with all other regulatory requirements relevant to the operation of a grocery store licence.
+5. Inspections to determine compliance with all other regulatory requirements relevant to the operation of a convenience store licence.

 A violation of the LLCA, its regulations, or the standards and requirements established by the Registrar may result in a warning, an order of monetary penalty, suspension or revocation of your licence.
 In addition, local police may lay charges.